-The Group is an entity of the kind referred to in Class Order 98/100 (as amended) issued by the Australian Securities and Investments Commission relating to the "rounding off" of amounts in the directors' report.
-Amounts in the directors' report have been rounded to the nearest thousand dollars in accordance with that Class Order, unless otherwise indicated.
+The Group is an entity of a kind referred to in Class Order 98/100 (as amended) issued by ASIC relating to the 'rounding off' of amounts in the Directors' Report.
+Amounts in the Directors' Report have been rounded to the nearest thousand dollars in accordance with that Class Order, unless otherwise indicated.